-For the Subsonic Cartesian mesh, the settings can be set to automatic or manual.
+For the mesh in Subsonic analysis, the settings can be set to automatic or manual.
 The parameters under each mode are described below:

 The user gets to define a fineness level for the mesh cells varying from Coarse (1) to Fine (10).

 The user gets to define the following parameters:

 Minimum cell size: This parameter specifies the minimum size for all cells of the resulting mesh.
 We recommend starting with a value of 0.05 times the smallest dimension (smallest of x, y, z) of the geometry bounding box.
 Reduce it further until the mesh quality is satisfactory.